Keerthi2134/Renderz_Hackdays-Sellular/README.md

 # Renderz_Hackdays-Sellular
 Web Based Chat App Using  HTML , CSS and PHP
-# RENDER
+# RENDERz
 > SMART , EFFICIENT CHAT APP THAT MAKES LIFE EASIER

 [![NPM Version][npm-image]][npm-url]
 [![Build Status][travis-image]][travis-url]
 [![Downloads Stats][npm-downloads]][npm-url]

-Render is a new web chat app built using  HTML, CSS, and PHP.
+Renderz is a new web chat app built using  HTML, CSS, and PHP.
 The app provides a modern and intuitive user interface that makes it easy to chat with friends and family in real-time.
 The app's backend is built using PHP making it a robust and scalable solution for handling large numbers of users.

 The frontend of the app is built using HTML and CSS, providing a responsive design that works seamlessly across all devices, including desktops, laptops, tablets, and smartphones.
 Render offers a range of features, including real-time messaging, file sharing, and group chat functionality, making it a powerful tool for both personal and professional use.
 Overall, Render is a promising new web chat app that provides a modern and reliable solution for staying connected with others online.